-Prior Year Acquistions (Continued)
+Prior year acquisitions (continued)

 WINS Limited

 On 8 August 2016, the Group announced the acquisition of WINS Limited ("WINS"), a leading Europe-based provider of innovative maritime broadband satellite communications and IT solutions, from Eutelsat Communications and Maltasat.

 The following table summarises the consideration paid, the estimated fair value of assets and liabilities acquired at the acquisition date.